ariga/atlas/doc/md/guides/mysql/descending-indexes.md

 ```
 (Note: The results will vary, ​​depending on the data that is stored in the database)

 Amazing!
-Now our query costed only 52.01 units, compared to 108034.65 units earlier when no index was used.
-Let's check how MySQL resolves the query this case:
+Now our query cost only 52.01 units, compared to 108034.65 units earlier when descending index was not used.

+Let's check how MySQL resolves the query in this case:

 ```sql
 EXPLAIN SELECT * FROM telecom_data WHERE megabytes_used < 100 ORDER BY megabytes_used DESC\G